Hyperparameter Optimization for AST Differencing: Abstract

 \section{Abstract}

 Computing the differences between two versions of the same program is an essential task for software development and software evolution research.
 AST differencing is the most advanced way of doing so, and an active research area.
-Yet, AST differencing still relies on default configurations or manual tweaking.
-In this paper we present a novel approach named \autotuningname for hyperparameter optimization of AST differencing.
-We thoroughly state the problem of hyper configuration for AST differencing.
-We show that our data-driven approach to hyperoptimize AST differencing systems increases the edit-script quality in up to 53\% of cases.
+Yet, AST differencing algorithms rely on configuration parameters that may have a strong impact on their effectiveness.
+In this paper, we present a novel approach named \autotuningname{} (\emph{\underline{D}iff \underline{A}uto \underline{T}uning}) for hyperparameter optimization of AST differencing.
+We thoroughly state the problem of hyper-configuration for AST differencing.
+We evaluate our data-driven approach \autotuningname{} to optimize the edit-scripts generated by the state-of-the-art AST differencing algorithm named GumTree in different scenarios. \autotuningname{} is able to find a new configuration for GumTree that improves the edit-scripts in 21.8\% of the evaluated cases.